ejplatform/ej-server/docs/deploy.rst

 ................

 EJ_CONVERSATIONS_ALLOW_PERSONAL_CONVERSATIONS (true):
-    The default behavior is that each user can own a single timeline of conversations independent of the main timeline under /conversations/.
+    The default behavior is that each user can own a single board of conversations independent of the main board under /conversations/.
-    Set to "false" in order to disable those personal timelines.
+    Set to "false" in order to disable those personal boards.
 EJ_CONVERSATIONS_MAX_COMMENTS (2):
     Default number of comments that each user has in each conversation.